As we’ve just updated the project guidance (12/13/21) Its not to late to join in.

 - The saints themselves may appear in the image.
 In Mexican ex votos, they often appear as iconographic figures floating above the scene.

-- Prints may incorporate some digital elements or thin collage materials so long as they maintain the folk art style and palette and are primarily work made by hand.
+- Prints may incorporate some digital elements so long as they are primarily work made by hand.

 Members of all skill levels can participate.
 As always with these collaborations, we help each other along the way.